8 Surprising Reasons Your Eyelid Is Twitching

 Although rare, certain brain and nervous system disorders can cause your eyes to twitch.
 It’s important to note that these spasms are typically accompanied by other symptoms.
 Disorders that may cause eye spasms include the following:

 Benign essential blepharospasm.
 This movement disorder affects the muscles around the eyes, causing excessive blinking or eyelid spasms.
 It typically develops in mid- to late adulthood and affects more women than men.
-The condition worsens over time and may spread to other facial muscles.
+The health condition gets worse over time and may spread to other parts of your face.

 “Eventually, people with blepharospasm may have a difficult time keeping their eyes open due to the ongoing muscle spasms,” says Dr. Patel.